 Beneficiary and Community Involvement

 Community resources will be leveraged to help Beneficiaries, in coordination with their physicians, optimize their understanding and compliance with programmatic efforts to improve their ability to achieve optimal health within their risk category.
-Clinical coordinators are critical members of the care team and act as liaisons between the Beneficiaries and families, ACO providers and suppliers, and other community supports.
+Clinical coordinators are critical members of the care team and act as liaisons between the Beneficiaries and families, providers and suppliers, and other community supports.
 As liaisons, clinical coordinators play the roles of care coordination, advocate, educator, mentor, coach, outreach worker, and translator.